 When his brother is killed in a robbery, paraplegic Marine Jake Sully decides to take his place in a mission on the distant world of Pandora.
 There he learns of greedy corporate figurehead Parker Selfridge's intentions of driving off the native humanoid "Na'vi" in order to mine for the precious material scattered throughout their rich woodland.
-In exchange for the spinal surgery that will fix his legs, Jake gathers intel for the cooperating military unit spearheaded by gung-ho Colonel Quaritch, while simultaneously attempting to infiltrate the Na'vi people with the use of an "avatar" identity.
+In exchange for the spinal surgery that will fix his legs, Jake gathers knowledge, of the Indigenous Race and their Culture, for the cooperating military unit spearheaded by gung-ho Colonel Quaritch, while simultaneously attempting to infiltrate the Na'vi people with the use of an "avatar" identity.
 While Jake begins to bond with the native tribe and quickly falls in love with the beautiful alien Neytiri, the restless Colonel moves forward with his ruthless extermination tactics, forcing the soldier to take a stand - and fight back in an epic battle for the fate of Pandora.

 On the lush alien world of Pandora live the Na'vi, beings who appear primitive but are highly evolved.
 Because the planet's environment is poisonous, human/Na'vi hybrids, called Avatars, must link to human minds to allow for free movement on Pandora.
 Jake Sully, a paralyzed former Marine, becomes mobile again through one such Avatar and falls in love with a Na'vi woman.
 As a bond with her grows, he is drawn into a battle for the survival of her world.

-- Opening scene: a camera sweeps high across the treeline of a lush, green world.
+- The story opens with a sweeping shot high across the treeline of a lush, green rainforest.
 Intercut is a sequence of images of Jake Sully (Sam Worthington), a crippled war veteran and former Marine.
-He wakes up in a giant spaceship on its way to Pandora, a lush Earth-like moon orbiting Polyphemus, a blue planet similar to Jupiter.
+He wakes up in a giant spaceship on its way to Pandora, a thickly-forested Earth-like moon orbiting Polyphemus, a giant blue planet similar to Jupiter.
 He is one of a large number of passengers, all waking up after almost six years of cryosleep en route to Pandora.
 Drifting out of his sleeping pod in zero G he's tended by the ship's staff.
-He opens his locker, which is marked SULLY T. Then, through voice-over and flashback with hospital and military officials, we learn that Jake has a deceased twin brother -- Tom, a scientist -- who was to be part of a high-level program overseen by corporate and military strategists.
+He opens his locker, which is marked SULLY T. Jake tells us that he has a deceased twin brother -- Tom, a scientist -- who was to be part of a high-level program overseen by corporate and military strategists to study the environment and inhabitants of Pandora.
 Because Jake and his brother are an exact genetic match, he was presented with a unique opportunity: take over his brother's contract with a corporate-military entity and travel light years away to an outpost on the previously glimpsed world, Pandora.
 Acknowledging the notions of "being free" and having a "fresh start," Jake agrees to the deal as his brother's body is cremated.

 Jake goes immediately to a military briefing where Colonel Miles Quaritch (Stephen Lang) is addressing the assembled soldiers and a few civilians who have come along.
 He reminds them they're "not in Kansas any more," and he tells them about Pandora's indigenous population, the Na'vi.
 Quaritch, sporting a heavy set of scars on the side of his head, says they are "hard to kill" and practically everything "out there" will try to kill you.
 And, while it's his job to keep his people alive, he says he will not succeed in this task -- "not with all of you."
 If they wish to survive, he continues, they will have to follow "Pandora rules."

 Jake and Norm enter the science department just about the time Dr. Grace Augustine (Sigourney Weaver), the program's science lead, awakens in a specially designed pod that links her to her avatar and flips open the top.
 Norm says to Jake he hears she likes "plants better than people."
 She arises from her pod and converses in Na'vi with Norm.
 Satisfied with Norm's command of the language, she turns to Jake.
-She tells him she needs his brother Tom, the PhD who trained 3 years for the Pandora mission, but she doesn't need him, since Jake has no lab experience and has never been linked to an avatar.
+She tells him she needs his brother Tom, the PhD who trained 3 years for the Pandora mission, but she doesn't need Jake since Jake has no lab experience and has never been linked to an avatar.
+Jake tries to imply that he's a quick learner but the ill-tempered Grace isn't impressed.

-Grace storms off to the base's control room to confront Parker Selfridge (Giovanni Ribisi), base commander and representative for the Resources Development Administration, an organization that oversees all military and other personnel on the colony.
+Grace storms off to the base's control room to confront Parker Selfridge (Giovanni Ribisi), base commander and representative for the Resources Development Administration (RDA), an corporation that oversees all military and other personnel on the colony.
 He tells her Jake will serve as a security escort on her team while they're on the planet's surface.
 Grace tells Parker she needs a researcher, not a "jarhead dropout."
 She doubts Jake will be of any use to her botanical research.
-Parker replies, "Grace, you know how much I enjoy these conversations with you," but in this case he disagrees, saying they "lucked out" with Jake.
+Parker replies, saying he disagrees, saying they "lucked out" with Jake.
 Since he's a perfect genetic match for the avatar intended for his twin brother, they can use his military skills in an avatar body toward the overall objective of the operation -- mining the mineral unobtanium, a potent source of energy that sells for many millions a kilo, and can bring cheap power back to a dying Earth.
 Parker tells Grace one way to help accomplish this objective is to win the hearts and minds of the natives, to obtain their cooperation.
 Grace argues that many of the Na'vi have been killed by the military under the auspices of Selfridge's operation.

 Back in the lab next morning, Jake and Norm are linked to their avatars for the first time.
 Jake, in his avatar, wakes up in a different room with other avatars and staff.
 Within a few moments, Jake is making his handlers nervous because, overjoyed with his ability to move his legs again, he is moving too quickly and trying to walk, the first time he has been able to do so since becoming a paraplegic.
 The human lab workers cannot stop him; a Na'vi is over 10 feet tall, sometimes closer to 12 feet, and far stronger than humans.
 When his long tail knocks over instruments, a staff member tells him to stop and lie down again.
 Jake ignores him and bursts out of the room and into the daylight.
 He finds himself in a recreation area where other avatars are playing sports and staff, in their protective gear, are performing various duties.
 Jake meets Grace's avatar, who, better-tempered than human Grace, accompanies Jake to the barracks where he is eventually encouraged to rest.
 Before he lies down to sleep, Jake inspects his neural queue, a long appendage that looks like a braid of hair.
 At the end of his queue is a cluster of hidden tendrils.
 When the avatar sleeps, the link is broken and Jake himself awakens.